 We started production from the Edvard Grieg field as an operator in 2015, and the field has had record high regulatory since and we have had a 47% increase in reserves.
 The company is today a fully integrated oil company.

-Broad geological/geophysical skill set within the following topics:
+Broad petroleum engineering skill set within the following topics:

 Good communicator and team player